anyakeller/k-and-r-revamp/README.md

 Roots Sage uses [Laravel's Blade templating engine](https://laravel.com/docs/5.8/blade)

 The [template file structure](https://roots.io/docs/sage/9.x/blade-templates/#passing-data-to-templates) follows that of wordpress.
-The main templates are locatd in resources/views
-The partials are locatd in `resources/views/partials`
+The main templates are located in `resources/views` The partials are located in `resources/views/partials`

-The main file which wraps ever page is `resources/views/layouts/app.blade.php`.
+The main file which wraps every page is `resources/views/layouts/app.blade.php`.
 It is best not to modify this one.

 #### The template files to be aware of: